FAST-HEP/fast-carpenter/docs/philosophy.rst

 The net result of this should mean:
  * What the user writes is closer to the actual mathematical description of what they want to do.
- * There is less actual analysis "code" and so less opportunity to put bugs to the analysis.
+ * There is less actual analysis "code" and so less opportunity to put bugs in the analysis.
- * It should be quick to do a simple study, and scale smoothly to a full-blown analysis.
+ * It should be quick to do a simple study, and then scale smoothly to a full-blown analysis.
- * Although the primary interface so far is through the command-line, the commands use simple python functions which can be directly called from inside other scripts or inside a Jupyter notebook.
+ * Python dictionaries can be built easily in other tools, and so fast-carpenter directly called from inside a Jupyter notebook, for example.
  * When you want to do something more exotic, which is not (yet) catered for in fast-carpenter itself, there is an easy "plugin" style system to add your own custom code into the processing.

 Although fast-carpenter is focussed on input ROOT trees at this point (which inspires its name), this may well evolve in the future.